Frequently Asked Questions

 What Stage is the project at?

 VI Energy have applied for an outline offshore licence.
-We have conducted studies on the suitability of the site off Valentia and are now carrying out in-depth research into all aspects of the project.
-This is expected to be carried out over the next 18 months and will conclude in early 2023.
+We have conducted studies on the suitability of the site off Valentia and are now carrying out consultation and in-depth research into all aspects of the project.
+Survey work is expected to commence post 2024.
 At that point should all go well, we will apply for planning.
-It is not expected that we will begin construction work on the site until 2025.
+It is not expected that we will begin construction work on the site until after 2029.

 Can I comment on the project?